-Table 7 - Enforcement measures used
+Table 7-Enforcement measures used

-Compliance letter Warning no otice Infringement notice Harvester Dealer/Processor Harvester Dealer/Processor Harveste Harvester Dealer/Processor 38 12 77 2 6 1
+Warning no otice Infringement notice

+Harvester Dealer/Processor Harvester Dealer/Processor

+50 13 5 0

-Table 8 - Detail of offences during 2014
+Table 8-Detail of offences during 2014

-Dealer/Processor PIN Warning Keep/use unlawfully taken protected wildlife without lawful authority.
-1 0 Buy or accept macropods tagged in contravention of Act.
-0 2 Harvester Attach a used tag to wildlife.
-1 0 Fail to comply with condition of authority.
-0 3 Fail to comply with conditions of harvest period notice. (sale of carcase with wound to the body) 2 2 Fail to properly attach a tag immediately after macropod is dressed.
-2 3 Failure to have record complete, accurate, legible and in ink.
-CWHL 0 2 Failure to keep record at prescribed place.
-0 1 Failure to record relevant particular within prescribed time.
-0 3 Failure to show authority or identification without reasonable excuse.
+Dealer/Processor PIN Warning Buy or accept macropods tagged in contravention of Act.
+0 5 Fail to give return for each period/by prescribed time.
+0 8 Harvester Attach a used tag to wildlife.
+0 1 Fail to comply with condition of authority.
+2 15 Fail to comply with conditions of harvest period notice. (sale of carcase with bullet wound to the body) 2 10 Fail to properly attach a tag immediately after macropod is dressed.
+1 4 Failure to keep record at prescribed place.
+0 1 Failure to record relevant particulars within prescribed time.
+0 5 Failure to show authority or identification without reasonable excuse.
+0 4 Interfere with tag attached to wildlife without lawful authority.
 0 1 Sell or give away macropod after prescribed time.
-0 2

-Total 7 79 Fail to give return of operations for each month of the harvest period/by prescribed time.
-CWHL 1 60 Failure to submit a return of operations for each prescribed period/within prescribed time.
-CWHL 0 0
+0 8 Fail to give return of operations for each month of the harvest period/by prescribed time.
+0 1 Total 5 63